oracle-livelabs/security/data-safe/api-schedule-audit-data-copy/api-schedule-audit-data-copy.md

 When you start your target database's audit trail in Oracle Data Safe, Oracle Data Safe begins copying audit records from the database's audit trail into the Oracle Data Safe repository.
 In this lab, you use the Oracle Data Safe application programming interface (API) and crontab on a compute instance to schedule the copying of Oracle Data Safe's audit data for your target database into object storage.

+If you already have a bucket in Oracle Cloud Infrastructure and you have started the audit trail for your target database in Oracle Data Safe, then you can skip tasks 1 and 2.

 Estimated Lab Time: 30 minutes

 ### Objectives